-The Mark Twain Lake Project Office coordinates with the MDC on the management of the fisheries resource at the project area.
-Water regulation aspects at the project having a potential effect on fish include (1) water level fluctuations governed by annual precipitation patterns and power generation demands (2) a weir at the front of the dam that keeps the water released through the turbines close to the natural river temperatures, (3) tainter gate operations permitting the incorporation of aerated water into the tail-water during periods of elevated pool levels, and (4) a re-regulation dam that impounds a 9.5 mile pool downstream from the main dam to provide storage for pump-back power generation and dampen fluctuations downstream.
+The Mark Twain Lake Project Office coordinates with MDC on the management of the fisheries resource at the Project.
+Water regulation aspects at the project having a potential effect on fish include (1) water level fluctuations governed by annual precipitation patterns and power generation demands, (2) a weir at the front of the dam that keeps the water released through the turbines close to the natural river temperatures, (3) tainter gate operations permitting the incorporation of aerated water into the tail-water during periods of elevated pool levels, and (4) a re-regulation dam that impounds a 9.5 mile pool downstream from the main dam to provide storage for pump-back power generation and dampen fluctuations downstream.
 The re-regulation pool normally can fluctuate up to eight feet.

-To support fisheries habitat, standing timber was left in coves, along some shorelines, and portions of the main lake basin.
-The lake's fish population is periodically sampled and evaluated by MDC, with relative abundance, size structure, age and growth rates of key species determined annually.
+The lake's fish population is periodically sampled and evaluated by MDC, with relative abundance, size structure, age, and growth rates of key species determined annually.
 Periodic checks of reproductive success of important recreation species are conducted in the spring and fall.
 In the future, if large numbers of commercial fish species reach a marketable size, a limited commercial fishing program may be considered.
 Such a program would utilize that portion of the fishery not highly desirable or susceptible to sport fishing.
 Sport fish species may be stocked periodically if natural reproduction is insufficient to maintain fishable populations and if such stockings are supported by scientific evaluation and research.
-The MDC has completed several studies in the lake that increase our understanding of biotic and abiotic variables that influence gizzard shad, black crappie, white crappie, and largemouth bass population dynamics in the lake.
-Current studies are being conducted on blue catfish in the lake.
+The MDC has completed several studies in the lake that increase our understanding of biotic and abiotic variables that influence gizzard shad, both blue and flathead catfish, black crappie, white crappie, and largemouth bass population dynamics in the lake.

-The Corps of Engineers developed and operates a nursery pond in the Sandy Creek Area of Mark Twain Lake.
-It is a 3.5 acre nursery pond, supported by two bait ponds.
-The purpose of the pond is to raise sport fish such as channel catfish and hybrid sunfish to support nine recreational ponds and youth fishing programs on Project lands.
+Sandy Creek Brood Pond.
+The Corps of Engineers developed and operates a 3.5-acre nursery pond in the Sandy Creek Area of Mark Twain Lake.
+The purpose of the pond was to raise sport fish such as channel catfish and hybrid sunfish.
+Management policies have evolved regarding the operation of nursery ponds.
+Currently, the pond does not fulfill this requirement requiring coordination with partners to determine alternative purposes for this facility.